aio-libs/aiohttp-demos/docs/index.rst

 .. _aiohttp-demos-polls-beginning:

-If you want to create your first application on *aiohttp* but don't know how, first step for you will be a simple guide to creating a *Polls* application :ref:`aiohttp-demos-polls-preparations-database`.
+If you want to create an application with *aiohttp* there is a step-by-step guide for *Polls* application (:ref:`aiohttp-demos-polls-getting-started`).
-*Polls* application, which is similar to the one in Django tutorial, is a great example.
-It lets people view polls and vote in them.
+The application is similar to the one from Django tutorial.
+It allows people to create polls and vote.

+There are also many other demo projects, give them a try!

 Example Projects